GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 A： [16, 49,39,27,43,34,46,40]	B： **[21,1]**	C： [21,1,26,45]	D：[21]

-Remember mergesort doesn't work on the right half of the list until the left half is completely sorted.
+Remember <mark>mergesort doesn't work on the right half of the list until the left half is completely sorted.</mark>